-Edward De Bono introduced in 1985 this system in his book of the same name.
+Edward De Bono introduced this system in 1985 in his book of the same name.

 The analogy of the hat is that you can deliberately put it on and take it off.
 With each hat, you adopt a role of thinking that you can change consciously and sequentially.